Prosecutor: Wrong-Way DWI Dumont Driver, 28, Charged In Route 80 Triple Fatal Crash

 Miguel Botero, 28, had been drinking before his westbound Toyota Corolla slammed into a Jeep on the highway's eastbound side around 1:45 a.m.
 Oct.
 18, they said.

+The driver and two passengers in another vehicle died as a result of the crash.

-Botero's two passengers -- Julia Wells and Jalen Davis -- were killed , as was the Jeep driver, whom authorities still haven't identified.
+The passengers were previously identified as Julia Wells and Jalen Davis , a pair of friends pursuing careers in cosmetology and music, respectively.

-Another also-unidentified crash victim was hospitalized with burns, they said at the time.
+Another also-unidentified crash victim was hospitalized with burns, authorities said at the time.

 Members of the New Jersey State Police Fatal Accident Investigation Unit and the Morris County Prosecutor’s Office Major Crimes Unit investigated the crash.